 & Second Opinions

 Among the most common dental procedures are dental crowns, which are used to restore the form and function of damaged teeth.
-But even though thousands of people receive crown restorations every day, most people don’t understand how they work.
+But even though thousands of people receive dental crowns in Trophy Club, TX every day, most people don’t understand how they work.
 So, let’s clear a few things up.